Echo Night 2: The Lord of Nightmares

 Echo Night 2: Nemuri no Shihaisha is a 1999 survival horror first-person adventure video game developed and published by FromSoftware for the PlayStation.
 It is the second game in the Echo Night series.
 While it shares common elements with Echo Night, Echo Night 2 takes place in its own timeline.
-A fan translation was released in 2015, translating its title as Echo Night 2: The Lord of Nightmares.

-Story

-The game is set in an old Gothic manor house.

 Gameplay

-Like the first game, Echo Night 2 is played from a first-person perspective, but unlike most other first-person games there is no use of firearms in the game.
-When confronted by a ghost the player must turn on the lights in the room by means of a light switch.
-The player is often transported into the past via the passengers or certain objects.
-Once the player fulfills a task important to a spirit they will vanish and drop an "Astral Piece" which can be used to get a different ending scene.
+Like the first game, Echo Night 2 is played from a first-person perspective, but unlike most other first-person games, there is no use of firearms in the game.
+When confronted by a ghost, the player must turn on the lights in the room by means of a light switch.
+The player is often transported into the past via passengers or certain objects.
+Once the player fulfills a task important to a spirit, they will vanish and drop an "Astral Piece" which can be used to get a different ending scene.

+Plot

+The game starts with Richard Osmond searching for his girlfriend Christina Collins, who's been missing for three months after she was last seen entering the library reserve room of a university she attended.
+When the police investigation goes nowhere, Richard takes it upon himself to search for her.
+He enters the university's library and finds a photo of a woman resembling Christina named Jessica Clancy.
+Learning Jessica's family owns a large estate on the countryside, Richard heads to an old Gothic manor house with a research center behind it to find Christina.
+Inside he encounters hostile ghosts of family members, household employees and researchers that can be freed by resolving their personal issues.

+Richard discovers Jessica and Christina, the latter formerly known as Rebecca Morgan, are twin sisters.
+They were adopted by different families following their parents deaths.
+Jessica is the wife of Albert Clancy, the owner of the estate.
+His research team found in the ancient ruins a Soul Stone, a mummified female and a red-headed woman who lived with the Clancys for generations without aging.
+The red-headed woman and her twin sister had an incurable illness until a mysterious merchant gave one of the twins the stone to kill the other in a ritual on the night of a crimson moon to achieve immortality.
+However, the red-headed woman became immortal when her sister sacrificed herself with the stone instead.
+Albert killed his family, servants and co-workers to cure his terminally ill wife, but to no avail.
+The red-headed woman convinced Albert to perform the same ritual and use the stone on Christina in order to save Jessica.
+Albert challenges Richard to find Christina before he does.